Nietzsche and Authentic Living

 Friedrich Nietzsche’s drive in Twilight of the Idols is to promote authentic living by any means necessary.

-When these questions are no longer asked the whole society begins to suffer.
+When these questions are no longer asked, the whole society begins to suffer.
 The commonality and banality of life lived within an unquestioned system devalues people.
 This belief is a continuation of the Socratic idea that an unexamined life is not worth living.
 To affirm life and freedom one must recognize and dissolve the artificial chains that bind one to be ruled by external forces.
 Nietzsche concludes there is no Prime Mover, or originating force that creates a man, and that this fact "alone is the great liberation" (65).
 To break free of imposed restraints is to be a person who comes from one's self and is on the path to taking control of one's life.

 With the death of limitation comes the birth of an authentic life.
 When freed from socially-constructed binary systems, people are allowed to express feelings and desires of a more authentic nature.
 In such a state one lives with greater intensity and on a level beyond the scope of the unliberated mind.